 Just like we have expectations in our classrooms, we MUST set clear and specific expectations for our students working virtually.
 Again we must reflect and ask ourselves some questions that have answers that require meticulous planning.
 For example- what expectations do we need to have in place for students to be successful?
 What will be their expectations for working?
 What will you deem as quality work?
 We need to set SPECIFIC expectations for the quality work and how will we be turning in that work.
 In order to do that, we should provide TONS of quality work examples for students to know exactly what their work expectations are.
 In my classroom, I love using Microprogressions to set very clear expectations of student work.
 Below you will see some examples of what those can look like.

-This year, now more than ever, we have to ask ourselves many different questions to get ready for our year.
-How will students access learning materials?
+When teaching virtually, there are some questions to ask yourself such as, How will students access learning materials?
 Will they be expected to show up at a certain time?
 Will their work need to be turned in by a specific time?
 These rules or norms could also be created together.
-In the classroom, I like to think through what specific rules I will have in place but actually create them with students.
-What do the students need?
+Think about what do the students need?
 What do they think is important to help them learn?
 Do we really care how they are dressed or where they are working if they at least show up and want to learn?
-Must they be in a specific environment or do we really just want them to show up.
 You may have specific ideas on your expectations for attire and work spaces but ultimately, let’s be happy when they show up!
 Check out this editable rules template I created to help students!
 What’s even more fun is after going over rules and expectations, students can practice with these interactive Boom Cards!